-Documentation Standards Accurate documentation is necessary to maintain the best care for people served, allows other staff to pick up services if needed, and verifies the service occurred for audit purposes.
-At a minimum documentation: Commented [KF24]: Reviewed must include name of the person served, date of the service, start and stop time of the service, and be signed, inclusive of credentials, by the staff completing the service; identify the service code and modifiers as appropriate must be completed in a timely manner to ensure it accurately captures the service content; must be completed prior to billing for the service provided; identifies the treatment plan goal or objective that is being addressed during the service; includes session content, interventions used during the session, progress, and the response to the session; contains enough detail to justify the service code that was billed; allows a service to be reconstructed for audit purposes; meets the credentialing and professional ethics requirements for documentation; identifies any evidence-based practices that were used during the session; Evidence-Based Practices MSHN requires all SUD treatment providers to document and provide evidence-based programs as a part of -their services.
-Evidence-based practices must be documented in the treatment plan and in session notes when provided .
+Accurate documentation is necessary to maintain the best care for people served, allows other staff to pick up services if needed, and verifies the service occurred for audit purposes.
+At a minimum documentation:

+- must include name of the person served, date of the service, start and stop time of the service, and be signed, inclusive of credentials, by the staff completing the service; - identify the service code and modifiers as appropriate - must be completed in a timely manner to ensure it accurately captures the service content; - must be completed prior to billing for the service provided; - identifies the treatment plan goal or objective that is being addressed during the service; - includes session content, interventions used during the session, progress, and the response to the session; - contains enough detail to justify the service code that was billed; - allows a service to be reconstructed for audit purposes; - meets the credentialing and professional ethics requirements for documentation; - identifies any evidence-based practices that were used during the session; - for groups must include the number of people served in the group.

+Evidence-Based Practices

+MSHN requires all SUD treatment providers to document and provide evidence-based programs as a part of their services.
+Evidence-based practices must be documented in the treatment plan and in session notes .
 Treatment providers must demonstrate knowledge and competencies in practice relevant to service provision.
-Each provider is monitored at least annually with regular site visits to verify that evidence-based programs are being provided and Commented [AD25]: MSHN Policy: https://www.midstatehealthnetwork.org/application/files/9 916/6747/9991/Service Delivery System Evidence Based Practices.pdf
+Each provider is monitored at least annually with regular site visits to verify that evidence-based programs are being provided and that staff and clinicians have the requisite training and qualifications for the practices in which they are engaging individuals.
+Providers should take steps to ensure fidelity to evidence-practice models, including sustaining fidelity when valid models and/or program staffing changes occur, which may require new training or credentials in maintaining integrity of clinical service provision.
+MSHN reserves the right to endorse evidence-based practices in use by funded provider programs.